i-doit/knowledge-base/docs/en/i-doit-add-ons/checkmk2/index.md

-# Checkmk2
+# Checkmk 2

-## Release Notes Checkmk2 Version 1.8.6
+## Release Notes Checkmk 2 Version 1.8.6

-This version brings important improvements and new functions to make the use of Checkmk2 more efficient and future-proof.
+This version brings important improvements and new functions to make the use of Checkmk 2 more efficient and future-proof.

 ### Compatibility with PHP 8.2

--   Checkmk2 now supports all PHP versions from 7.4 to 8.2.
+-   Checkmk 2 now supports all PHP versions from 7.4 to 8.2.

 ### Compatibility with Checkmk 2.3

--   To use the Checkmk2 add-on with Checkmk 2.3, the configuration parameter `check_mk.version` must be set to `"2.3"`.
+-   To use the Checkmk 2 add-on with Checkmk 2.3, the configuration parameter `check_mk.version` must be set to `"2.3"`.
 -   The add-on thus supports all versions from Checkmk 1.5.
 -   In future, new features will only be implemented for Checkmk >= version 2.2.